 The 3 Best Reusable Cheesecloth Replacements

-These bags are often used for making almond milk or for holding grains when making beer.
+These sorts of fine-mesh bags are often used for making almond milk or for holding grains when making beer.
 They are typically made of nylon, come in multiple sizes, and can be machine-washed.
 They won't stretch over time and are resistant to picking up stains or food odors.

 Flour sack towels are thin cotton towels with a loose weave — the weave is tighter than cheesecloth but looser than average dish towels.
 Sometimes I find the weave to be a little too tight for straining, which makes everything take longer, but the result is some of the cleanest, grit- and pulp-free liquid ever.